Armenians violated ceasefire 113 times in a day

 Baku.
-26 January.
-REPORT.AZ/ Armenians violated ceasefire 113 times in a day from different directions of the frontline.
+26 April.
+REPORT.AZ/ Armenians violated ceasefire 113 times in a day from different directions of the frontline using large caliber machine guns and 60 mm mortars.

 Report was told in the press service of Azerbaijani Defense Ministry.

-Armenian armed forces fired on positions of Azerbaijani units located in Gizilhajili, Gushchu Ayrim, Ferehli villages of Gazakh region from positions located in Berkaber village of Ijevan region, Voskevan, Shavarshavan villages of Noyemberyan region, at unnamed heights of Gadabay region from positions located at unnamed heights of Krasnoselsk region.
+Armenian armed forces fired on positions of Azerbaijani units located in Gizilhajili, Gushchu Ayrim and Ferehli villages of Gazakh region from positions located in Berkaber village of Ijevan region, Voskevan and Shavarshavan villages of Noyemberyan region as well as in Aghdam and Kokhanabi vilages of Tovuz region from positions located in Chinari village of Berd region as well as at unnamed heights of Gadabay region from positions located at unnamed heights of Krasnoselsk region.

-The positions of Azerbaijani Armed Forces underwent fire from positions located near Talish, Gulustan villages of Goranboy region, Chilaburt, Yarimja, Goyarkh villages of Tartar region, Javahirli, Sarijali, Kengerli, Novruzlu, Shuraabad, Yusifjanli, Merzili, Shikhlar, Garagashli villages of Aghdam region, Kuropatkino of Khojavand region, Horadiz, Gorgan, Garakhanbeyli, Ashaghi Seyidahmadli villages of Fuzuli region, Mehdili village of Jabrail region, as well as at the unnamed heights of Goygol, Goranboy, Khojavand, Fuzuli and Jabrail regions.
+The positions of Azerbaijani Armed Forces underwent fire from positions located near Chilaburt, Yarimja, Goyarkh villages of Tartar region, Shikhlar, Javahirli, Sarijali, Kengerli, Novruzlu, Shuraabad, Garagashli, Merzili, Yusifjanli villages of Aghdam region, Kuropatkino of Khojavand region, Garakhanbeyli, Horadiz, Gorgan, Ashaghi Seyidahmadli villages of Fuzuli region, Mehdili village of Jabrail region, as well as at the unnamed heights of Goygol, Goranboy, Khojavand, Fuzuli and Jabrail regions.

 Considering the operational conditions, Azerbaijani Armed Forces fired 114 shots on enemy firing points, positions and trenches.